OWRC/interpolants/modelling/particleTracking/index.md

 ![](img/clicked-location1.png)

-And zooming in around the particle tracks:
+And zooming in around the "clicked" particle tracks:

 ![](img/clicked-location2.png)

 Now, even though there are only 5 centroidal pathlines originating at this clicked location/cell (one for every layer), many (of the 1.3M) pathlines originating from cells not clicked appear to cross the clicked cell; the particle tracking API captures all pathlines that cross this clicked cell.
 This gives a nice way to see a number of pathlines that could originate from a particular cell without explicitly computing them.

+The following figure is an interactive 3D illustration of the above particle track example.
+Use your mouse to pan/rotate the tracks to visualize them at depth.
+Also shown are the 5 colour coded model cells (one per layer) that are selected by the API from which any intersecting pathlines are shown.

 <iframe src="https://golang.oakridgeswater.ca/pages/443405-3D.html" width="100%" height="700" scrolling="no" allowfullscreen></iframe>